filip-dobrocky/filip-dobrocky.github.io/content/works/ecosystem/index.md

 # PicidÆ

-The first instance of the Ecosystem included one form of cyber-species named **PicidÆ** (refering to the biological family of woodpeckers).
-The rhythmical drumming of woodpeckers is mainly of social character — it serves as a way of advertising teritory and communication between potential partners.
-The cyber-woodpeckers take shape of compact sculptures fusing organic material and electronics.
+The first instance of the Ecosystem included one form of cyber-species named **PicidÆ** (referring to the biological family of woodpeckers).
+The rhythmical drumming of woodpeckers is mainly of social character — it serves as a way of advertising territory and communication between potential partners.
+The cyber-woodpeckers take the shape of compact sculptures fusing organic material and electronics.

 The installation came about during the collaborative project [TRYCHTÝŘ IV](svitava.org/udalost/open-call-trychtyr-iv-2025/) with the common theme of *"new wilderness"*, which resulted in various artistic interventions in the space of *Theatre on Orlí Street* (Brno, CZ) where [SONDA 2025](https://www.fullmoonzine.cz/festival-sonda-murcof-marco-donnarumma-a-dalsi) — festival of experimental music and sonic arts — took place.
 12 cyber-woodpeckers were placed throughout the foyer of the theatre, rewilding the sonic environment of the space.